Hochschild cohomology of polynomial representations of $GL_2(\bar{\mathbb{F}}_p)$: Explicit Hochschild cohomology of some bimodules.

-of Proposition \ref{bimodulecomputation}(iii) is striking, since we also have $\Theta^\sigma \cong \Theta^*$ as bimodules.
+of Proposition \ref{bimodulecomputation}\eqref{11iii} is striking, since we also have $\Theta^\sigma \cong \Theta^*$ as bimodules.
 This duality between Hochschild cohomologies does not follow from basic general principles and therefore deserves further comment.
-We give a more conceptual explanation of its origin here, and in addition demonstrate that
+We give a more conceptual explanation of its origin here.
+Thanks to \eqref{omegaiso} and \eqref{thetaiso}, the dual of the short exact sequence